When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 💡 Plaky Pro Tip

-If you want to learn more about sales and its importance, check out this informative interview, as well as a helpful article for sales project managers:
+If you want to learn more about sales and its importance, check out this helpful article for sales project managers:

-When upselling, you don’t want to jump straight into promoting the higher-quality product.
+When upselling, you don’t want to jump straight into promoting the higher-quality product — that might actually push the customer away.

-You need to be careful with your approach, by dividing your upsell into 4 stages:
+Instead, you need to be careful with your approach by dividing your upsell into 4 steps:

 - Focus on the original purchase,